To main heading

 In general, using the same colours for the banner across the whole site is best, especially if they are long associated with the brand.
 However, if wanting to differentiate subsites, using a different Accent may work without losing the feel of the branding.
 Check in with those familiar with the brand to see if brand identity is still maintained.

 Like article headers, banners scale with the width of the page, so their elements stay in the same spatial relationship to each other, including any insert.
-However, don't expect precision, as browsers can make slight variations when rendering.
+However, do not expect precision, as browsers can make slight variations when rendering, but especially as Android oversizes text by 8%, possibly resulting in text collisions if Byline merge or Byline offset are set using non-Android devices.

 Background